rivea0/blog/_posts/2022-03-09-lexical-environment-and-closures-in-javascript.md

 ### References

-- [javascript.info](https://javascript.info/closure) was my main resource while writing this article, also the quotations are taken from there.
+- [javascript.info](https://javascript.info/closure) was my main resource while writing this article, and the quotations are taken from there.
 It also has great visuals to help you understand Lexical Environments better.
 - [MDN article for closures](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Closures).
 Because, what's a resources section without MDN?
 - [Closures in 100 Seconds and Beyond](https://www.youtube.com/watch?v=vKJpN5FAeF4) for a quick take.